TarunSankhayan/Hand-gesture-launcher/README.md

 🔧 Configuration Parameters
 Fine-tune the gesture sensitivity by adjusting these constants in hand_gesture_launcher.py:

 Parameter                               Default              Description

 TRACK_LANDMARK_IDX                      9                   The specific landmark index used for tracking motion (center of palm).

 SMOOTHING_POS                           0.6                 Factor for smoothing the tracked position to reduce noise.

 SWIPE_DISPLACEMENT                      80                  Minimum pixel distance for a motion to qualify as a swipe.

 PUSH_AREA_RATIO                         1.12                Required ratio for hand area change to trigger a push/pull gesture.

-GESTURE_COOLDOWN_FRAMES        12          Frames to wait after an action is fired to prevent rapid, accidental re-triggering.
+GESTURE_COOLDOWN_FRAMES                 12                  Frames to wait after an action is fired to prevent rapid, accidental re- triggering.

 📄 LicenseThis project is licensed under the MIT License.See the LICENSE file for full details.